 September 16: Hilton London Heathrow Airport, Terminal 4

 September 17 – 18: George Hotel in Rye, East Sussex

 September 19 – 21: Hotel du Vin in Stratford-upon-Avon, Warwickshire

 September 22 – 23: Richmond Hill Hotel in Richmond-upon-Thames, Surrey

 Daily transportation will be provided by a modern, comfortable coach operated by an experienced driver.

 TERMS & CONDITIONS

-By making a reservation for a tour hosted by CarexTours, the participant certifies that she/he does not have any mental, physical, or another condition or disability that would create a hazard for him/herself or other participants.
-CarexTours and Garden Tours, reserve the right in their sole discretion to accept, decline to accept, or remove any participant on a tour hosted by CarexTours.
+By making a reservation for a tour hosted by CarexTours, the participant certifies that she/he does not have any mental, physical, or other condition or disability that would create a hazard for him/herself or other participants.
+CarexTours and Garden Tours reserve the right in their sole discretion to accept, decline to accept, or remove any participant on a tour hosted by CarexTours.

 The tour prices in this agreement are based upon current exchange rates, tariffs, and taxes.
 Fluctuations in these rates could result in a price adjustment without prior notice until the tour is paid in full.
 Once the price for the tour is paid in full, the fee will not be adjusted due to any later change in exchange rates, tariffs or taxes.

 Liabilities & Booking Conditions: